Cloudxtreme/DDPS-demo/README.md

     $ vagrant up --debug 2>&1 | Tee-Object -FilePath ".\vagrant.log"

 ### Working with Vagrant Box images
+Instead of building a virtual machine from scratch, which would be a slow and tedious process, Vagrant uses a base image to quickly clone a virtual machine.
+The boxes are located in ~/.vagrant.d/boxes - but you can use `vagrant` to list, remove and update them:

     * List all Vagrant Box images.
       $ vagrant box list

     * Update all Vagrant Box images.
       $ vagrant box update

     * Remove old Vagrant Box images.
       $ vagrant box prune

     * See all options for working with Vagrant Box images.
       $ vagrant box

 ### Update Vagrant plugins